chrislattman/blogging-project/docs/docker/index.md

         - use `-dt` instead of `-d` to prevent the container from exiting (it will need to be stopped by running `docker stop container_name`)
     - Optional: use `-p 80:8080` to bind port 8080 of the container to port 80 of the host computer
     - Optional: use `--privileged` to run this container with extended privileges (e.g. to allow some syscalls to be executed)
+    - Optional: use `--rm` to automatically remove the container when it exits

 - `docker run -it [--name container_name] --mount src=volume_name,dst=/data image_name [/bin/bash]`
     - starts up a container named `container_name` using the image `image_name` running a bash shell